ronellsicat/DxR/SETUP.md

 1. Create/Open your project in Unity.
 2. Import the DxR package [DxR.unitypackage](https://github.com/ronellsicat/DxR/raw/master/DxR.unitypackage) into your Unity project.
+3. Apply default mixed reality project settings.
+In Unity3D editor menu, go to: Mixed Reality Toolkit -> Configure -> Apply Mixed Reality Project Settings and click Apply.
-3. You can build your scene from scratch, following instructions [here](AUTHORING.md), or you can also use a DxR template scene DxRExamples/template.unity with a basic set-up and some example visualizations.
+4. You can build your scene from scratch, following instructions [here](AUTHORING.md), or you can also use a DxR template scene DxRExamples/template.unity with a basic set-up and some example visualizations.
 4. Depending on your target xR environment, follow the debugging instructions below.

 <!--